karlkfi/kpt-config-sync/cmd/nomos/README.md

-1. **Design Doc.** Authors of new commands and significant changes to existing commands write a design docs detailing the functionality of the new sub-command linked from [go/nomos-cli](http://go/nomos-cli).
-Relevant team mebmers must approve these docs before implementation.
+1. **Design Doc.** Authors of new commands and significant changes to existing commands write a design docs detailing the functionality of the new sub-command.
+Relevant team members must approve these docs before implementation.

 2. **DRY (Don't repeat yourself).** Authors extract parallel code in commands to libraries.